lucas-rosso/lucas-rosso.github.io/README.md

 blogdown::stop_server()

-# To stag files open Git -> more -> shell and type
+# To stage files open Git -> more -> shell and type
 git add -A

 then commit and push files.
 Finally, refresh github.